 Very new to the hobby, has an impressive line of track that is snap together track/roadbed combination.
 The following are some observations I had to learn the hard way, or information that was missing or incorrect on the web.

 They make a small rerailer.
 As compared to the MT rerailer, it has a lower height, which means a less abrupt angle to the track.
 This helps allow locos like MT locos with snowplows to be rerailed.

 It's also less expensive.

 Unfortunately, it fits very poorly to the track, when the locos and cars load.
-The business end is too narrow, and does not center itself between the rails.
+The business end between the rails is too narrow, and does not center itself between the rails.
+The result is it does not always work.
 I cannot see why it had to be made this way, since the distance between the rails is a standard.

 The result is you must take care to center the "business end" between the rails or it won't work.
-I will experiment with trying to shim the sides, but it's just plain silly.
+It's just plain silly.
 I only keep mine to show people how a simple product can still be designed wrong.

 Track parts list